 Article 3 of Law No. 4054 defines ‘dominant position’ as ‘any position enjoyed in a certain market by one or more undertakings by virtue of which those undertakings have the power to act independently from their competitors and purchasers in determining economic parameters such as the amount of production, distribution, price and supply’.

-With the SIEC test introduced by the Amendment Law that was passed through Parliament and entered into force on 24 June 2020, the Competition Board is now able to prohibit not only transactions that may result in creating a dominant position or strengthening an existing dominant position but also those that may significantly impede effective competition.
+With the SIEC test introduced by the amendment law that was passed through Parliament and entered into force on 24 June 2020, the Competition Board is able to prohibit not only transactions that may result in creating a dominant position or strengthening an existing dominant position but also those that may significantly impede effective competition.

 The Competition Board’s approval decision will be deemed to also cover the directly related and necessary extent of restraints in competition brought by the concentration (eg, non-competition, non-solicitation and confidentiality).
 This will allow parties to engage in self-assessment, and the Competition Board will no longer have to devote a separate part of its decision to the ancillary status of all restraints brought with the transaction.
 Non-competition issues are, in principle, not taken into account.

-- the aggregate Turkish turnover of the transaction parties exceeds 100 million lira, and the Turkish turnover of at least two of the transaction parties each exceeds 30 million lira;
+- the aggregate Turkish turnover of the transaction parties exceeding 750 million lira and the Turkish turnover of at least two of the transaction parties each exceeding 250 million lira;

-- the Turkish turnover of the transferred assets or businesses in acquisitions exceeds 30 million lira, and the global turnover of at least one of the other parties to the transaction exceeds 500 million lira; or
+- the Turkish turnover of the transferred assets or businesses in acquisitions exceeding 250 million lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion lira; or

-- the Turkish turnover of any of the parties in mergers exceeds 30 million lira, and the global turnover of at least one of the other parties to the transaction exceeds 500 million lira.
+- the Turkish turnover of any of the parties in mergers exceeding 250 million lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion lira.

-The new regulation, after the amendments, no longer seeks the existence of an ‘affected market’ in assessing whether a transaction triggers a notification requirement, and if a concentration exceeds one of the alternative jurisdictional thresholds, the concentration will automatically be subject to the approval of the Competition Board.
+The new regulation does not seek the existence of an ‘affected market’ in assessing whether a transaction triggers a notification requirement, and if a concentration exceeds one of the alternative jurisdictional thresholds the concentration will automatically be subject to the approval of the Competition Board.

 The implementing regulations provide for important exemptions and special rules.